backend-development/backend-development-textbook/source/testing.md

 * Rails testing terminology.
 * How to write unit tests for your applications models and controllers
-* How to write integration tests for your application.
+* How to write system tests for your application.

 This guide is a shorter version of the offical
 [Guide to Testing Rails Applications](https://guides.rubyonrails.org/testing.html).